Pomeranians are adorable little dogs with fox-like faces and fluffy coats.

 Are Pomeranians Good Family Dogs?

 You might be thinking, do Pomeranians make good pets?
-If you are interested in this breed, knowing the pros and pros is paramount before taking the ownership plunge.
+Knowing the pros and cons is paramount before taking the ownership plunge if you are interested in this breed.

 Poms are delightfully alive and aware of everything going on around them.
 This adorable little breed won't meekly submit to rough handling and is not a good choice for kids.